nusgsac/nusgsac.github.io/_posts/2021-09-25-gsac-career.md

 <br />

 ### Q4.
-Are there any resources provided by CFG for our students to look for an internship?
+What are some CFG resources that we can use to look for an internship?

-Yes, the default channel is NUS TalentConnect job portal for Masters.
-For PhD candidates, it is usually through the PhD supervisor, self-sourced by the students and very rarely offered via NUS TalentConnect.
+The default channel is NUS TalentConnect job portal for Masters.
+For PhD students, it is usually through the PhD supervisors or self-sourced by the students and very rarely offered via NUS TalentConnect.

 <!-- Insert pic of TalentConnect portal -->
 <figure>